marceelrf/tidyspec/README.md

 - **Import/Export**: This family functions will be created in the next moment.

+The function `set_spec_wn` simplifies the use of functions by globally defining the column that contains the wave numbers.

 ## Example

 This is a basic example which shows you how to solve a common problem: